ApayRus/keyboard-tutorial/tutorial/keyboard4.md

 ##### Additional keyframe (0% 30% 100%)

 Now animated resizing works.
 But it is too slow.
-Let's make resizing 3 times shorter, and color pulse leave as it is.
+Let's make resizing 3 times faster, and color pulse leave as it is.
+We need an additional keyframe for that.

 styles.css